bootladder/blogposts/goodposts/2021-06-01-firmware-upgrade-patterns.md

   - "Ops"
 ---

-In this post I will discuss the following topics:
+In this post I will be discussing the following topics:

 * Why is OTA a misued word.
 Firmware upgrade is fine.
 * What are the major components of a FW upgrade system?